mohamedAdhamc/godot-docs/development/cpp/configuring_an_ide/index.rst

 We assume that you have already `cloned <https://github.com/godotengine/godot>`_ and :ref:`compiled <toc-devel-compiling>` Godot.

-You can easily develop Godot with any text editor and by invoking ``scons`` on the command line, but if you want to work with an IDE (Integrated Development Environment), here are setup instructions for some popular ones:
+You can easily develop Godot with any text editor, and by invoking ``scons`` on the command line, but if you want to work with an IDE (Integrated Development Environment), here are setup instructions for some popular ones: